MistakesWereMaed/SaberPredict/README.md

 # Automated Refereeing for Olympic Saber

+## Project Overview

+Modern Olympic saber fencing requires referees to make **split-second decisions** about which fencer has right-of-way when simultaneous touches occur.
+While electronic scoring systems reliably detect valid touches, they do **not capture the sequence of actions** (attack, parry, riposte, counter-attack) that determine priority.
+This project aims to explore whether a **computer vision system** can reliably detect fencer movements, classify actions, and assist referees in making right-of-way decisions.

+### Goals

+* Detect fencer movements and blade trajectories.
+* Recognize offensive and defensive fencing actions.
+* Apply saber priority rules to produce preliminary point calls.

 ---

+## Background

+Existing sports analytics technologies demonstrate the feasibility of automated decision support:

+* **Hawk-Eye** in tennis and soccer uses multi-camera setups for accurate event detection.
+* **Pose estimation** (OpenPose, MediaPipe) has been applied to track body movements in combat sports.
+* **Temporal models** (CNNs, Transformers) have been used for action recognition in datasets like Kinetics-400.
+* **Blade tracking** parallels object tracking in fast-moving sports equipment (e.g., baseball, cricket).

+Although no prior work has directly applied these techniques to fencing, combining pose estimation, object tracking, and temporal action classification forms a strong foundation for this project.

+---

+## Hypothesis & Expected Outcome

+Fencing exchanges can be **decomposed into structured temporal sequences** of atomic actions using pose and blade trajectory features.
+Modeling these sequences should allow automation of right-of-way reasoning to a degree comparable to human referees.

+**Expected Outcome:**
+A pipeline that takes match footage as input and outputs:

+1. Structured action sequences.
+2. Preliminary right-of-way decisions (point assignment).

+---

-## Project Overview
+## Project Approach

-This project aims to develop a computer vision system capable of **analyzing Olympic-style saber fencing bouts** and assisting referees in determining **right-of-way** and point assignment.
-The system is structured into three phases:
+The project follows a **three-phase pipeline**:

 1. **Detection & Tracking**

-   * Detect fencer poses (skeleton joints) and blade positions using MediaPipe/OpenPose and YOLOv8.
-   * Extract structured features such as joint coordinates, blade tip positions, and derived metrics like velocities.
+   * Pose estimation (MediaPipe/OpenPose) for skeleton joints.
+   * YOLO-based detection for blade tips and guards.

 2. **Action Recognition**

-   * Classify fencing actions (attack, parry, riposte, etc.) using temporal models like 1D CNNs, Transformers, or Graph Neural Networks on skeleton data.
+   * Temporal classifiers (1D CNNs, Transformers, or GNNs on skeletons) to identify actions such as attack, parry, riposte, etc.
-   * Each action may be annotated with a **success flag** indicating whether it landed.
+   * Each action is annotated with a **success flag** indicating whether it landed.

 3. **Right-of-Way Reasoning**

-   * Apply FIE priority rules to sequences of recognized actions to determine points awarded.
+   * Rule-based engine implementing FIE priority rules on recognized action sequences.
-   * Initially rule-based, with the option to train a learnable sequence model for automatic decision-making.
+   * Future extension: Learnable sequence model for automated point calls.

 ---

+## Label Set

+### Offensive Actions

+* Preparation
+* Attack (Simple)
+* Attack (Compound)
+* Beat Attack
+* Remise

+### Defensive Actions

+* Parry
+* Riposte
+* Counter-riposte
+* Counter-attack
+* Stop-cut
+* Void (distance pull, duck, lean, etc.)

+### Special

+* Point in Line
+* Simultaneous Attack
+* No Action / Reset

+**Attribute:** `success = true/false` indicates whether the action landed.

+---

+## Dataset Setup

-## Quick Start – Prepare Dataset
+### Quick Start

 1. **Install dependencies**